lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

 - [ ] Refactor main.cpp into multiple smaller files!
 (Optimize header sizes too?)
 - [ ] In dz_csgo_world_v2: Check if chainlink fence MDL file paths are invalid.
 They start with "models//csgoworld/<...>".
 Double "/" are probably tolerated by CSGO but not DZSim.
 Normalization needed?
 - [ ] Add hotkeys for frequent UI actions (e.g. toggling overlay mode, visualization mode, connecting to csgo, show displacement edges)
 - [ ] Automate Git submodule installation (With a script?
-With CMake?)
+With CMake?
+With [CPM](https://github.com/cpm-cmake/CPM.cmake)?)

 ## KNOWN ISSUES, PRIORITIZED:

+- [ ] `maps/workshop/2362387875/aim_rogue_inferno.bsp` fails to load
+- [ ] In the "Only up" CSGO map, there's a solid wooden plank (a func_brush) right at the beginning.
+Why does DZSimulator not show it?
+Whatever solid object is there, make DZSim show it!
+- [ ] Joining the `GitHubChecker` thread can block for 10-20 seconds, it then prints: `[GitHubChecker] ERROR: GET /gists/78dc2c304cfc9d0db7c1c6e9e2859fab failed with error code: 2`
+    - Might be caused by GitHub API outage
 - [ ] CSGO prefers game files in VPK archives over packed files inside the map BSP ?
 DZSim currently prefers packed files...
 - [ ] Disgusting brush mesh Z fighting
 - [ ] Draw order of transparent stuff makes transparent stuff disappear when looking through another transparent type.
     - Each transparent face needs to be ordered by depth before being drawn
     - Wide lines disappear behind transparent surfaces, split the lines on them
-- [ ] Visuals, Fix vertical water face on Sirocco at "Tower One" and on Ember at "Rock Pool C"
 - [ ] dz_arctic has terrible FPS, why?
 - [ ] Investigate "DISP_VPHYSICS found bad displacement collision face" error that makes displacements non-solid, what are the exact criteria for that?
     - Make DZSim visualize those "error displacements" in a special way?